Sharif University of Technology Department of Mechanical Engineering

 Conference Papers

-● Farizan, Asadi, M., A., Abbassi, A., Saidi, M.H., Zabetian, M., Eslami, J., Experimental investigation of the effect of exhaust location on airflow patterns in a small scale room, 28th Annual International Conference of Iranian Society of Mechanical Engineers (ISME2020), Amirkabir University, Tehran, Iran, May 27-29, 2020, (In Persian).
+2. Farizan, A., Asadi, M., Abbassi, A., Saidi, M.H., Zabetian, M., Eslami, J., Experimental investigation of the effect of exhaust location on airflow patterns in a small scale room, 28th Annual International Conference of Iranian Society of Mechanical Engineers (ISME2020), Amirkabir University, Tehran, Iran, May 27–29, 2020, (In Persian).

 Books and Book Chapters